SMUD's "Powering Futures" Scholarships

 How do I upload more than one file at a time?

 You may create a .zip file containing more than one file as long as everything included is in an acceptable format (i.e. pdf, .tif, .png, .gif, .jpeg, .jpg, .bmp and .xps.)

 Where and when should I send my supporting documents?

 The required supporting documents must be uploaded to your online application by the application deadline.
 If you do not follow the upload instructions exactly, your application may not be considered.
-Documents that meet the criteria required for the scholarship application, and are uploaded by the deadline, will be processed and considered on time.

 How and when will I receive notification?